oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 ```

-The script will print the Admin Server IP address after successful deployment.
-The default username for the console is `weblogic` and the default password is `welcome1`.
+The script will print the Administration Server address after a successful deployment.
+The default user name for the Administration Console is `weblogic` and the default password is `welcome1`.
 Please change this for production deployments.
 To interact with the cluster using `kubectl`, use `az aks get-credentials` as shown in the script output.

-## Deployment Summary
+{{% notice info %}} You now have created an AKS cluster with `PersistentVolumeClaim` and `PersistentVolume` to contain the WLS domain configuration files.
+Using those artifacts, you have used the operator to create a WLS domain.

-You now have created an AKS cluster with `PersistentVolumeClaim` and `PersistentVolume` to contain the WLS domain configuration files.
-Using those artifacts, you have used the Operator to create a WLS domain.
+{{% /notice %}}

-## Deploy Sample Application
+#### Deploy sample application

-Now that you have WLS running in AKS, you can test the cluster by deploying the simple sample application included in this guide:
+Now that you have WLS running in AKS, you can test the cluster by deploying the simple sample application included in the repository:

-1. Go to the admin server console, Select "Lock & Edit".
+1. Go to the WebLogic Server Administration Console, Select "Lock & Edit".
 2. Select Deployments.
 3. Select Install.
 4. Select Upload your file(s).